ravensgate-tux/Discordianism_ksc/Inari_Rite_of_Longevity_and_Prosperity.md

 Raise your right hand in the **Vulcan mudra** 🖖 before your heart.
 Visualize a red-golden current linking you and the shrine,
 and think silently:
-> “Life flows through me, prosperity surrounds me, harmony abides between us.”
+> “Life flows through me, prosperity surrounds me, harmony remains between us.”

 Finally, **bow once more** —
 closing the gate, sealing the connection.